chrisjonez/pipework/README.md

 Why still use `pipework` when Docker networking is much improved?
 Unfortunately I have a use-case where I need to pin a container to multiple network domain's and their specificly named network interfaces (vlans) - docker currently doesn't support this: https://github.com/moby/moby/issues/25181

-Another workaround is use open vSwitch - you can see this at work by invoking: `test.sh ovs`
+Another workaround is use open vSwitch - you can see this at work by invoking: `test.sh ovs`.
+You'll need Open vSwitch installed on your host.
+Something like: `sudo apt-get install openvswitch-switch`

 # Pipework